markuched13/markuched13.github.io/posts/bof/callme.md

 ```

-So basically since we're passing in 3 arguments the registers needed should pop 3 values off the stack
+So basically since we're passing in 3 arguments, the registers needed should pop 3 values off the stack

 I can get that with ropper